Caribbean Islands Are Reopening — Here's What to Know If You've Been Dreaming of the Beach

 The British overseas territory has a nightly curfew and gatherings are limited to four people or less, according to the UK government.
 On May 22, the government of Montserrat allowed restaurants to open for delivery or take-out services and for salons to reopen for appointments.

-Puerto Rico will reopen for tourism on July 15, its tourism board, Discover Puerto Rico shared with T+L. When it does, visitors will be required to show a negative COVID-19 test from 72 hours prior to arrival to avoid a quarantine and fill out a travel declaration form.
+Puerto Rico delayed its official reopening for tourism, initially slated for July 15, encouraging only essential travel due to an increase in U.S. COVID-19 cases, its tourism board, Discover Puerto Rico shared with T+L. Visitors who are traveling to the island, however, are required to show a negative COVID-19 test taken no more than 72 hours before arrival to avoid a quarantine and fill out a travel declaration form.

 But if you can’t get to the beautiful island right now, you can feel like you’re there with a creative Zoom background (just don’t forget a glass of French wine to go with it).